inlets/inlets.dev/blog/_posts/2023-02-24-ingress-for-local-kubernetes-clusters.md

 * Kubernetes is unsupported as a deployment option, so there's lots of manual work ahead
 * No way to integrate with Ingress Controllers or Istio

+## MetalLB and Kube-vip

+Both of these projects are usually used in private networks to allocate IP addresses or to balance traffic between nodes with private IP addresses.

+They're great at what they do, but neither MetalLB, nor Kube-vip can take a cluster running within a private network and make them accessible on the Internet.
+MetalLB can be used to make port-forwarding a bit easier to manage, and it's free, but you will run into similar downsides like the ones listed above.

 ## ZeroTier / Wireguard / Tailscale

 ZeroTier, Wireguard, and Tailscale are all examples of VPNs, and are designed to connect machines or networks together over the Internet.
 They're great for those use-cases, and you may be able to use them to get private access to a local Kubernetes cluster, but they're unfortunately not going to help us serve traffic to the Internet.